dirb997/php_users_form/README.md

 9. Create a redirection functionality to a specialized dashboard page based on the id user id. ☑️
 10. Create a logout functionality so when we click the logout button, we are redirected to the login page. ☑️
 11. In the dashboard add the edit account information functionality.☑️
     * We only can edit the following information: Name, Address, Password and Mail.
+12. In the dashboard add the delete account's information functionality (check the logic).☑️

 # Next steps:
 1. Add new data validation to check if the new user is already on the blocked user's list.
-2. In the dashboard add the delete account's information functionality (check the logic).

 # Warning:
 * When using the "Built in web-server" on phpstorm, the delete logic does not work properly sometimes so recommend